felixkiryowa/react-native-interview/README.md

 # Submission

-To submit, fork this repository and grant admin access to `andrewlema`
+To submit, fork this repository and share the repo to lema.andrew@easymatatu.com.

 # Due Date
 Tueday 15th October, 2019